The People of 1381

 The project is led by Professor Adrian Bell from the Henley Business School at the University of Reading.
 Adrian is an expert on the history of finance and has recently undertaken major projects on land prices and the wool trade, both major factors in the 1381 revolt.
 Adrian also works on the history of the Hundred Years War, and the effect of militarisation and its role in the rising is another major theme of The People of 1381 project.

-Another member of the research team is Professor Anne Curry of the University of Reading, one of the most distinguished historians of the Hundred Years War, particularly known for her revisionist analysis of the Battle of Agincourt.
+Another member of the research team is Professor Anne Curry of the University of Southampton, one of the most distinguished historians of the Hundred Years War, particularly known for her revisionist analysis of the Battle of Agincourt.
 Anne and Adrian led the team which created the Medieval Soldier Database (www.medievalsoldier.org).